apache/pulsar/site2/docs/admin-api-schemas.md

 </Tabs>
 ````

-### Disable schema validation
+### Disable schema validation enforcement

-To disable schema validation at the **namespace** level, you can use one of the following commands.
+To disable schema validation enforcement at the **namespace** level, you can use one of the following commands.

 ````mdx-code-block
 <Tabs groupId="api-choice"